Government Confirms Death from COVID-19

-The Government says it regrets to confirm the death of a seventh resident of Gibraltar related to COVID- 19.
+The Government regrets to confirm the death of an eighth resident of Gibraltar related to COVID-19.

-The deceased was a man, aged between 70 and 75 years old, who had been a close contact and was in self-isolation for 6 days before he became unwell and short of breath.
-An Ambulance was called in the early hours of this morning but the patient collapsed and suffered a cardiac arrest on the way to Accident and Emergency.
-Attempts at resuscitation were unfortunately unsuccessful.
-The resident died from COVID-19 pneumonia.
+The deceased was a man, aged between 90 and 95 years old.
+The patient was admitted to Victoria Ward on 27th December after testing positive.
+The patient died yesterday as a result of COVID-19 pneumonitis.

 The death will be reported in today’s statistics as a death from COVID-19.

-The Chief Minister, the Hon Fabian Picardo, said: ‘It is with a very heavy heart that we must announce the loss of a resident of Gibraltar today from COVID-19.
-Our thoughts are with their family and friends at this difficult time.
+The Chief Minister, the Hon Fabian Picardo, said: ‘With deep regret, we have lost another member of our community to COVID-19.
+Our thoughts are with his family and friends at this difficult time.

-‘On a day that would normally be a cause for celebration, Gibraltar is experiencing an unprecedented spike in active cases of COVID-19 in our community.
-More than 2000 of us are in self-isolation to try and contain the spread of the virus, which is currently affecting every aspect of our public services.
-Today’s death is a painful reminder of the worst consequence of this horrible virus.
-Please, I implore each and every one of you to do your part.
-For the sake of your loved ones if not your own, stay home.
-Don’t socialise this New Year’s Eve, wear a mask if you do need to go out in public and wash your hands as often as you can.
-The vaccine is around the corner.
-Together, we can win and bring in a better and brighter 2021.’
+‘Please, protect yourselves and your loved ones, and help us stop the spread.
+With a vaccine around the corner, we must do everything we can to safeguard the vulnerable and the elderly from the worst effects of this deadly virus.
+Stay at home unless it is absolutely necessary.
+If you do have to go out to work, exercise or to go to an essential shop, wear a mask, wash your hands and keep a safe 2 metre distance from others.
+Together, we can and will get through this.’